senzing-garage/g2search/README.md

 *see the [sample_search_result.json](sample_search_result.json) file*

-These accumulated statistics are displayed at the end of the run and captured in the log file if specified.
+These accumulated statistics are displayed at the end of the run and captured in the output json file.

-- summary: The summary section shows the total number searches performed and the total that returned any sort of a match (resolved, possible, name_only)

-- resolution: the resolution section breaks down these matches by match level.
-The "best" section only counts the best matches found while "additional" section counts the additional matches found.

-- scoring: the scoring section breaks down these matches by the weighted match_score.
-The "best" section only counts the best matches found while "additional" section counts the additional matches found.
-The "name" section is included as so you can see the pure name scores beinbg returned.